 Thus, self-trust seems to be a necessary part of finding new responses to new information, and to not remaining attached to old ways.
 After all, if we only trust what our old self came up with, we won’t be prepared in the moment, as our current self, to make new changes.

 (Link to article on Self-Mistrust – can be an important ailment to understand here, in order to detach and operate in the present)

 Working through anxiety

 Note: whenever you work with feelings, you may feel things unrelated to the feelings you’re focusing on.
-Those feelings may lead you to things impacting you more than what you’re trying to focus on.
-Thus, with the following exercise it may help more to let yourself get side-tracked by other feelings when the moment calls for it.
+Those feelings may lead you to more important things to focus on.
+Go with the flow and keep expressing yourself, whatever direction that leads.

 - There are several ways to go about this.
 For one, you can write out just the story for what might happen, including how you’d likely respond.
 You can also think through it just in your head.
 Or maybe you want to act it out on paper or bodily.
 You can get as specific or as general as you want.
 For instance, you may write out entire imagined conversations that you’re initially nervous about having, or you might just write out a plan for how to tackle some harsh life event that you’re worried might occur.